jeanoza/botify/README.md

 ## Step 2

-- [ ] Implement a user input used to filter the data in your chart
+- [x] Implement a user input used to filter the data in your chart

 ## Step 3

-- [ ] Implement a Table view of the data with a view switcher
+- [x] Implement a Table view of the data with a view switcher

+### To improve

+- [ ] If i know more about pagination of Nasa API, i would make it more similarly.
+But, i did my best at the time allocated.
+- [ ] If i divided page with router(main, earth, juptr...), it will be more nice, i think.